IV1201-Group-2/course-docs/architecture.md

   - **Reasoning:** Go doesn't have a lot of built-in functionality for testing.
 Testify combined with Echo allows us to simulate HTTP requests and assert certain conditions with only a few lines of code.
   - **Who decided:** Hannes

+- **Decision:** Database testing with Testcontainers

+  - **Time:** 2024-02-28
+  - **Reasoning:** The project uses a Postgres database, so it's very useful to be able to spin up a Postgres container when testing.
+Testcontainers requires almost no manual setup other than installing Docker on the local machine or CI runner.
+  - **Who decided:** Hannes

 - **Decision:** Linting with golangci-lint
   - **Time:** 2024-02-06
   - **Reasoning:** golangci-lint is an aggregator for Go linters and static analysis tools.
 It allows us to run 100+ linters automatically and in parallel to ensure as many mistakes in the code are covered as possible.
 We enable all linters except a few that don't make sense for our project.
+  - **Who decided:** Hannes

+- **Decision:** Logging with Logrus

+  - **Time:** 2024-02-27
+  - **Reasoning:** Logging should be done with the Logrus framework, which supports multiple log levels and custom configurations.
+Every Go microservice should support setting at least LOG_LEVEL (for filtering unnecessary output) and LOG_FILE (for outputting to a file).
   - **Who decided:** Hannes

 ## Cloud hosting